-Back Slowly.
 Always back as slowly as possible.
 Use the lowest reverse gear.
 That way you can more easily correct any steering errors.
 You also can stop quickly if necessary.

-Back and Turn Toward the Driver's Side.
-Back to the driver's side so that you can see better.
+Back and turn toward the driver's side

+Back to the driver's side to maximize your ability to see your vehicle and the area around it.
 Backing toward the right side is very dangerous because you can't see as well.
 If you back and turn toward the driver's side, you can watch the rear of your vehicle by looking out the side window.
-Use driver-side backing--even if it means going around the block to put your vehicle in this position.
+Use driver-side backing, even if it means going around the block to put your vehicle in this position.
 The added safety is worth it.

-Use a Helper.
+Use a helper

 Use a helper when you can.
 There are blind spots you can't see.
 That's why a helper is important.
 The helper should stand near the back of your vehicle where you can see the helper.
 Before you begin backing, work out a set of hand signals that you both understand.
 Agree on a signal for "stop."

-2.3 - Shifting Gears
+2.3 - Shifting gears